Pulling on a carbon nanotube¶

 On imposing a constant velocity to a system

-The velocity set commands impose the velocity of a group of atoms at the start of a run, but does not enforce the velocity during the entire simulation.
+The velocity set commands impose the velocity of a group of atoms at the start of a run but do not enforce the velocity during the entire simulation.
 When velocity set is used in combination with setforce 0 0 0, as is the case here, the atoms won’t feel any force during the entire simulation.
 According to the Newton equation, no force means no acceleration, meaning that the initial velocity will persist during the entire simulation, thus producing a constant velocity motion.

-Data extraction
+Data extraction¶

 Next, in order to measure the strain and stress suffered by the CNT, let us extract the distance \(L\) between the two edges as well as the force applied on the edges.